 and Section End

 as field types.
-Adding fields to a section is as simple as dragging them between the Section
+Adding fields to a specific section is as simple as dragging them between the Section

 and Section End